 System name Specifies the system name.
-This field is automatically set by SMC IS to the hostname of the server.
+This field is automatically set by the Management Center to the hostname of the server.
 However, you may change this to something more appropriate to your environment.

 System location Specifies the physical location of the storage server email address) of one or more persons responsible for administration of the server (optional).